PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "There, there Samga.
 You kind was not bred for cuisine, I understand.
 Simply take it away and bring me the female prisoner."

-"You want us to cook her then?"
+"OH, you want us to cook her?"

-"No!
-No. Samga, I have other uses for her.
-Please bring her too me unharmed."
+"No, Samga.
+I have other uses for her.
+Bring her too me unharmed."

 "Oh, all right," Samga said with obvious disappointment.
-He hunched over the tray  and started shuffling out of the room.
+He hunched over the tray and shuffled towards the door with his tusks hung low.

 "Here, Samga, what's wrong now?"